nori-dot-eco/contracts/docs/README.md

 Investors and employees have received token grants bound by vesting and lockup terms.
 These grants are implemented by _LockedNORI_ which does not currently support transfer of locked tokens and allows a maxaimum of one grant schedule per wallet address.

-### Supported Networks

-See [contracts.json](../contracts.json) for a comprehensive list of all contracts deployed to each network.

-### Upgradeability

-Contracts in this repo use the [OpenZeppelin Upgrades Plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x/) to manage upgradeability

 ## ERC20 Token

 ### NORI (NORI)